 A final ruling in Toronto was reached on Monday in a case between the City of Toronto and Airbnb Landlords.
-Stricter rules regarding Airbnb and other short-term rental services will be put in place.
+Toronto’s short term rental rules are now more strict, regarding Airbnb and other short-term rental services.
 Further rules and penalties will follow in the coming months.

 City council had voted in favour of the following changes back in December of 2017 to combat the city’s shortage of affordable housing.
 Airbnb landlords appealed these regulations, but the provinces Local Planning Appeal Tribunal (LPAT) ruled in favour of Toronto.